041107526/TankGame/README.md

-The small game project, based on Java's object-oriented programming paradigm, integrates the use of object pools, IO streams, multithreading, and GUI.
+The simple game project, based on Java's object-oriented programming paradigm, integrates the use of object pools, IO streams, multithreading, and GUI.

 The project code comprises three main classes: